robertthewolf/uncharted/src/data/index.md

 ---
 templateKey: frontpage
-tagline: A new way of travelling!
+tagline: 'A new way of travelling, YOUR way of travelling!'
 welcome: >-
   Welcome to your new travelling chapter.
 In this chapter you are the one to decide if you want to be taken into a special themed adventure, or tailor your